Aasiaat: Early 20th century

 Aasiaat saw much growth in the first half of the 20th century.
 In 1932, the town opened the first school in the country which allowed women to obtain secondary education.
 One of its first graduates was the first woman novelist of Greenland, Mâliâraq Vebæk, who was valedictorian of her graduating class in 1934.

 Aasiaat in World War II

 On 3 May 1940, a treaty signed in Godhavn allowed American relief airplanes bound for the British Isles to use Greenlandic, Icelandic, and Scottish airspace.
-A result of World War II was the fact that Denmark, under the control of Nazi Germany, could not freely send supplies to Greenland; this task fell to the United States and Canada.
+A result of World War II was that Denmark, under the control of Nazi Germany, could not freely send supplies to Greenland; this task fell to the United States and Canada.
 Supplies were stored near Aasiaat, and were then transferred to other towns of the region, such as Uummannaq and Sisimiut.

 Post-World War II

 Aasiaat has grown much since the war.
 A weather station was constructed in 1942 by the Americans.
 Cod, an economically popular fish since the 1930s, were caught and sent to a new factory to be salted and packed.
 Other businesses sprang up, accommodating to the resources and climate of the region.
 This boom reached its peak in the 1950s, when a power plant and telecommunications station were installed.

 In 1998, a new landing strip was opened to the public (previously a heliport was the only aerial facility); it is near a shrimp processing factory.
 Today, almost 4,800 people live in Aasiaat and its neighboring settlement, Kangaatsiaq.